 You can also create products that allow you to sell licenses for the product, rather than exclusive access to the product itself.
 A common example of this would be a photographer selling stock photos.
 Other professions can also do this, such as programmers selling scripts and plugins, or musicians and audio engineers selling licenses to their audio and music.

 As for designers, you can sell licenses to anything you create, from typefaces to graphics to illustrations.
 One example is cartoonist Mark Anderson.
-Apart from selling a service for commissioned illustrations, he has productized his service by licensing his cartoons individually and selling a subscription service that lets customers download and use his work.
+Apart from selling a service for commissioned illustrations, Anderson has productized the service by licensing the cartoons individually and selling a subscription service that lets customers download and use the work.

 One advantage of licensing is that you can make passive income from a single product for a long time.
 However, to get to a more consistent income stream, you need a large number of products available to license.
 Learn more about the advantages of developing passive income streams: